cavo789/vba_excel_export_code/README.md

 # Excel - Export code to flat files

-> Export every code objects (classes, forms, modules and worksheet code) to flat fliles, in a batch mode
+> Export every code objects (classes, forms, modules and worksheet code) to flat files, in a batch mode.
+Export the ribbon manifest and icons too.

 ## Table of Contents